jjYBdx4IL/example-maven-project-setups/solr-example/README.md

     mvn clean -f ../hdfs-example

-Sadly, I didn't find a way to make a non-cloud solr instance store its collection configuration on hdfs, though the cloud-version of solr will used ZooKeeper's shared storage for storing configuration files.
+Sadly, I didn't find a way to make a non-cloud solr instance store its collection configuration on hdfs, though the cloud-version of solr would use ZooKeeper's shared storage for storing configuration files.